 This website is, as it has always been, funded by the banner advertising you see around you.
 For interested parties, those ads also serve as a public statement of Darko.Audio’s financial interests.

 Advertising revenue pays for the time taken to conduct reviews by advertisers and non-advertisers.
-For anyone keeping score, at least 75% of products featured in these pages are made by companies who have never advertised with us.
+For anyone keeping score (like me), more than 75% of all products featured on these pages and on YouTube come from companies who have never advertised with us.

 So any company stumping up the cash gets an ad?

-Actually, no. Not all companies looking to buy advertising space get to do so.
-Advertising on Darko.Audio is an invite-only situation.
+Actually, no. Not all companies looking to buy advertising space on Darko.Audio get to do so.
+It’s an invite-only situation.
 90% of cold callers are turned away.
 Only those whose products we really like get the nod.
 As a result, this site’s banner ads come from manufacturers whose products we dig immensely.

 Are banner ads really that effective?

 You bet they are!
-With 400,000 unique viewers hitting up this website each month (as many our YouTube channel – see below), banner ad click-through is stronger than ever.
-That the ads are immune to client-side ad-blocking software helps with that.
+With 500,000 unique viewers hitting up this website each month (as many as our YouTube channel – see below), banner ad click-through is stronger than ever.
+That the website ads are immune to client-side ad-blocking software helps with that.
 And even if they’re not clicked, they can’t be unseen.

 What about your YouTube videos and podcasts?

-The Darko.Audio Podcast and YouTube channel are extensions of this website.
-The financial structure needed to fund their production preceded them by six years: the banner ads featured on this website.
-Additional YouTube income comes from the occasional pre-roll advertiser and Google’s Adsense network.
+The Darko.Audio Podcast and YouTube channel are extensions of this website and the financial structure needed to fund their production preceded their arrival by six years.
+I’m talking about the banner ads featured on this website.
+Additional YouTube income comes from the occasional pre-roll advertiser, affiliate links and Google’s Adsense network.